ecmwf/polytope/docs/Service/Features/timeseries.md

 ## Note:

 Previously the `axes` keyword was used for `time_axis`.
-We still allow this behaviour to satisfy backwards compatability with previous requests.
+We still allow this behavior to satisfy backwards compatibility with previous requests.